joyrider3774/sokoban_playdate/README.md

 ![DownloadCountTotal](https://img.shields.io/github/downloads/joyrider3774/sokoban_playdate/total?label=total%20downloads&style=plastic) ![DownloadCountLatest](https://img.shields.io/github/downloads/joyrider3774/sokoban_playdate/latest/total?style=plastic) ![LatestVersion](https://img.shields.io/github/v/tag/joyrider3774/sokoban_playdate?label=Latest%20version&style=plastic) ![License](https://img.shields.io/github/license/joyrider3774/sokoban_playdate?style=plastic)

 Playdoban is a remake of the classic sokoban game.

 You as the player need to push boxes to specific locations in the level.
 Once all boxes are pushed to the correct spots the level is finished.

 Playdoban is basically a sokoban engine, it contains all the game rules and has the ability to use level packs.
-It's possible to create your own levelpacks using the built in Level editor.
+It's possible to create your own levelpacks using the built in Level editor and share them with other players.
-Each level pack can also have customized graphics and menu colors.
+The game comes preloaded with a select few ascii (.sok / .txt) levelpacks with a total amount of nearly 2000 levels to start with but you can download more from the internet.
-The game engine also has an undo system up to 1000 moves, and have custom 25 music files loaded up.
+The game engine also has an undo system for up to 1000 moves.

-This version is a cleanup of my old gp2x version, using open source assets and adapted code
+This version is a cleanup of my old gp2x version, using open source assets and adapted code.

 ## Screenshots
 ![screenshot 1](screenshots/screenshot1.png)